EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 ## Case study: byte pair encoding

-In our models in this chapter so far we have used words as the token of interest.
+\index{tokenization!subword}In our models in this chapter so far we have used words as the token of interest.
 We saw in Section \@ref(casestudyngrams) how n-grams can be used in modeling as well.
 One of the reasons why the Kickstarter data set is hard to work with is because the text is quite short so we don't have that many individual tokens to work with in a given blurb.
 Another choice of token is _subwords_, where we split the text into smaller units than words; longer words especially will be broken into multiple subword units.
 One way to tokenize text into subword units is _byte pair encoding_ [@Gage1994ANA].
 This algorithm has been repurposed to work on text by iteratively merging frequently occurring subword pairs.